-The School of Nursing believes in incorporating remediation/retention strategies to support student success, Remediation is the process of re-teaching content or skills using evidence-based strategies to assist the student to meet academic goals.
+The College of Nursing believes in incorporating remediation/retention strategies to support student success, Remediation is the process of re-teaching content or skills using evidence-based strategies to assist the student to meet academic goals.
 The goal and philosophy of the nursing program is to assist the student to be successful as they progress through the program.

-A Student Success Plan will be initiated if a student is demonstrating suboptimal clinical performance, unsafe practice, unprofessional conduct in a School of Nursing class, clinical, lab, simulation course, and/ or suboptimal clinical skill performance during their final semester.
+A Student Success Plan will be initiated if a student is demonstrating suboptimal classroom or clinical performance, unsafe practice, unprofessional conduct in a College of Nursing class, clinical, lab, simulation course, and/ or suboptimal clinical skill performance.